marco262/my_wiki/data/dnd/advancement/feats.md

 * You have advantage on attack rolls against a creature you are grappling.
 * You can use your action to try to pin a creature grappled by you.
 To do so, make another grapple check.
 If you succeed, you and the creature are both [[[general:conditions#restrained|restrained]]] until the grapple ends.

+## Grappler (Homebrew)

+*Source: Homebrew*

+You've developed the skills necessary to hold your own in close-quarters grappling.
+You gain the following benefits:

+* Increase your Strength or Constitution score by 1, to a maximum of 20.
+* You have advantage on attack rolls against a creature you are grappling.
+* You can use your bonus action to try to pin a creature grappled by you.
+To do so, make another grapple check.
+If you succeed, you and the creature are both [[[general:conditions#restrained|restrained]]] until the grapple ends.
+* When you make an opportunity attack, you can use your reaction to attempt to grapple the creature, rather than making a melee attack.
+You must have at least one free hand to attempt this grapple.

 ## Great Weapon Master

 You've learned to put the weight of a weapon to your advantage, letting its momentum empower your strikes.
 You gain the following benefits: